Last Updated on March 3, 2020 by AIFS Abroad

-Congratulations to Sydney Moses from UC Berkeley, who studied abroad with AIFS in Barcelona, Spain!
-Out of 22 finalists for this category, Sydney’s photo was crowned winner after receiving the most engagement and positive feedback on our Facebook and Instagram accounts.
-Way to go, Sydney!
+Congratulations to Sloan Nickel from Drake University, who studied abroad with AIFS in Salzburg, Austria!
+Out of 13 finalists for this category, her photo was crowned winner after receiving the most engagement and positive feedback on our Facebook and Instagram accounts.
+Way to go, Sloan!

 Category: A Day in the Life

 Description: Photos of your residence, homestay, classroom, campus life.

 Congratulations to Maxwell Meador of the Binghamton University – State University of New York, who studied abroad with AIFS in Wellington, New Zealand in Spring 2018!
 While this definitely could’ve been a contender for the Squad Goals category, we felt it was a shoe-in for A Day in the Life.
 I mean, how cool is it to do be able to study and do homework on campus on the regular with kangaroos, ostrich, and other native animals hanging around?

 Description: Use your artistic expression here!
 Anything that might not fit into other categories.

 Congratulations to Katey Ladika of Robert Morris University, who studied abroad with AIFS in Prague, Czech Republic in Summer 2017!
 Katey captured one of Prague’s most historic squares, Old Town Square, in the reflection of a bubble.
 Seriously?
 This is the coolest!

 Description: Program excursions, trips, gatherings, activities, group outings, student/staff interactions.